WOVNio/wovnjava/README.md

 ### 2.3. urlPattern

 Within the Java Application, the library works by adding new URL's for translation.
-You can set the URL type by using the Url Pattern Parameter.
+You can set the URL type by using the urlPattern Parameter.
-Three default URL pattern types are available, plus a highly customizable Custom Domain option.
+Three basic URL pattern types are available, plus a highly customizable Custom Domain option.

 The examples below are for the original URL `https://wovn.io/contact`, when visiting the page in korean (as a translated language).